Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 It’s important to know your options before deciding on your educational future.
 University of Phoenix (UOPX), for example, accepts certain types of financial aid.

-Students also pay one flat, affordable tuition rate at UOPX, from the moment they enroll to the day they graduate.
+Students also pay one flat, affordable tuition rate at UOPX, from the moment they enroll to the day they graduate from their program.
 This fixed Tuition Guarantee offers transparency so that students know exactly what their education will cost, no matter what life throws their way.

 Limits, after all, are a good thing when it comes to tuition and even financial aid.
 But your education should know no bounds.